 For any of you interested in doing the rally in the near future, here are some things you should know:

-- It is essential to have some form of communication – Have an international sim card or wifi provider to allow you to stay in touch with other teams, your own team members, or to call in case of emergency.
-We used OneSimCard for our international sim cards and XCom Global for our international mobile wifi device.
-Both delivered excellent service.
+4. It is essential to have some form of communication – Have an international sim card or wifi provider to allow you to stay in touch with other teams, your own team members, or to call in case of emergency.

-- Google maps and GPS are great but still carry printed maps, especially in Mongolia – GPS is not totally reliable in Mongolia (yet), and printed maps makes it easier to ask locals for directions.
+5. Google maps and GPS are great but still carry printed maps, especially in Mongolia – GPS is not totally reliable in Mongolia (yet), and printed maps make it easier to ask locals for directions.

 Practical lessons from the road